-- To educate nuclear engineers who are highly sought after in nuclear and related fields.
+- To educate nuclear engineers who are highly sought after and are able to contribute in nuclear and related fields.

-- To educate nuclear engineers who can advance to graduate studies.
+- To educate nuclear engineers who can obtain graduate degrees.

 - To produce graduates who are aware of the impact of their activities as engineers in the realm of ethical, environmental, societal, legal and global concerns.